 This is a people pleaser, I highly recommend it!
 It’s also a wonderful way to celebrate peach season.

-~ I passionately believe in buying the most responsibly raised chicken you can afford, and if you’re interested in the topic like I am, you can get facts and suggestions here.
-Buying this type of chicken is more expensive, and if this is an issue I suggest cutting your portions down to make it more affordable.
+I passionately believe in buying the most responsibly raised chicken you can afford, and if you’re interested in the topic like I am, you can get facts and suggestions here.
+Buying this type of chicken is more expensive, and if this is an issue I suggest cutting your portions down or eating it less often to make it more affordable.
 My grilled chicken with peach jalapeño salsa is labeled for 4 servings, but there’s no reason you couldn’t get 8 servings out of it ~ just bump up your sides, or slice it and serve it on a big pile of greens.

 Grilled Chicken with Peach Jalapeño Salsa